 Results from our analyses indicate that the Wolf Trap professional development program had a statistically significant positive impact on students' mathematics achievement in both the first and the second year of implementation.
 As Exhibit 10 shows, students in the treatment schools outperformed their peers in the control schools by 1.3 points on average on EMDA in Year 1 (15.6 for treatment as compared with 14.3 for control).
-The difference is statistically significant (p < .01) with an effect size of 0.17.10 The positive impact of the Wolf Trap professional development program persisted in Year 2, with treatment students outperforming the control students by 1.8 points on EMDA (p < .01, effect size = 0.21).
+The difference is statistically significant (p<.01) with an effect size of 0.17.
+The positive impact of the Wolf Trap professional development program persisted in Year 2, with treatment students outperforming the control students by 1.8 points on EMDA (p<.01, effect size = 0.21).
+These effect sizes translate to 1.3 and 1.7 additional months of learning, respectively (see Appendix C for further details about the interpretation of the effects).

-10 Effect size is a measure of the magnitude of the treatment effect in standard deviation units.
+&lt;sup>10 Effect size is a measure of the magnitude of the treatment effect in standard deviation units.
 It was computed as the difference in the average EMDA score between the two study groups divided by the pooled within-group standard deviation of the scores.